 - Applying to a University Where No Professor Can Supervise Your Research: This was probably the single-most common reason for rejections at my former university.
-The letters would go, “Great student, great research plan, but we don’t have any doing research in that field that can supervise you.”
+The rejection letters would say, “Great student, great research plan, but we don’t have any doing research in that field that can supervise you.”

 This is mostly avoidable if you follow the advice in the article I listed above.
 The only part that is beyond your control is retirements and personnel changes.
 That’s one of the strongest arguments for trying to get in touch with prospective professors in advance.

-If you can avoid those three pitfalls, you should have no problems securing three Letters of Provisional Acceptance.
+If you can avoid those three pitfalls, you should have no problems securing two Letters of Provisional Acceptance.
 Here is the process you need to follow to make sure you get everything done.

 Choosing Your Universities

 By this point, you should already have selected up to three universities and professors that you want to apply to.
 If not, I have another guide to help you locate universities and professors in your field of study.

 If you have already been in contact with the professors for networking, that is to your advantage, but even if you have tried to contact the professors and gotten no response, do not let that hold you back.
 Many universities will not respond at all until after you have passed the Primary Screening – it’s nothing personal.
 In fact, it might just be university policy!

 Changing the Universities on your Placement Preference Form